-- Common Name
+- Scientific Name

 Pronunciation: ep-tess-a-cus fuss-cuss

-The big brown bat is found in virtually every American habitat ranging from timberline meadows to lowland deserts, though it is most abundant in deciduous forest areas.
-It is often abundant in suburban areas of mixed agricultural use.
+The Big Brown Bat is found in virtually every American habitat ranging from timberline meadows to lowland deserts, though this species is most abundant in deciduous forest areas.
+It also is often abundant in suburban areas of mixed agricultural use.
 This species ranges from extreme northern Canada, throughout the United States and south to the extreme southern tip of Mexico.
-Traditionally, these bats have formed maternity colonies beneath loose bark and in small cavities of pine, oak, beech, bald cypress and other trees.
-Common maternity roosts today can be found in buildings, barns, bridges, and bat houses.
+Traditionally, these bats form maternity colonies beneath loose bark and in small cavities of pine, oak, beech, bald cypress, and other trees.
+Common maternity roosts can also be found in buildings, barns, bridges, and bat houses.

-Like all insect-eating bats, big brown bats contribute mightily to a healthy environment and are vital players in the checks and balances of insect pests.
-Numerous feeding studies of big brown bats exist indicating that they consume significant crop and forest pests including ground beetles, scarab beetles, cucumber beetles, snout beetles and stink bugs, in addition to numerous species of moths and leafhoppers.
+Like all insect-eating bats, Big Brown Bats contribute mightily to a healthy environment and are vital players in pest control.
+Numerous feeding studies of Big Brown Bats substantiate that they consume significant crop and forest pests including cucumber beetles, ground beetles, scarab beetles, snout beetles and stink bugs, in addition to numerous species of leafhoppers and moths.
 Like many bat species, reproductive females often can consume their body weight in insects each night.
-In fact, a colony of 150 big brown bats can consume enough adult cucumber beetles in one summer to prevent egg-laying that would produce 33 million of their root-worm larvae, a major pest of corn (Whitaker, 1995).
+In fact, a colony of 150 Big Brown Bats can consume enough adult cucumber beetles in one summer to prevent egg-laying that could produce 33 million of their root-worm larvae, a major pest of corn crops.